awslabs/voice-powered-analytics/README-Alexa.md

     - Note: Alternatively, you can create a new slot on the right side of the screen in the section titled *Intent Slots*
   14. Our slot is now created and will be added to the *Intent Slots* area on the right side of the screen.
 In this section, under the slot, click the area *choose a slot type*.
 We’ll create a new slot type for our list of metrics.
 Let's call this **available_metrics** and click the **+** button to add it.
 ![](./media/images/Alexa_Lab_6_5.png)
   15. On the bottom left side of the screen, click on the **available_metrics** slot type that was just created.
-For the **slot value, enter the *value*** of the metric used from the *Athena_Poller* Lambda function's environment variable: *Metric* (e.g. *reinvent twitter sentiment*.
+For the **slot value, enter the *value*** of the metric used from the *Athena_Poller* Lambda function's environment variable: *metric* (e.g. *reinvent twitter sentiment*.
 Then click the **+** button.
 Note: The DynamoDB item that is used as our key in the backend lambda function uses this value to query our metric's value.
     - Note: Don't worry about adding **ID (Optional)** or **Synonyms**.
 They can be added later after you test.
 ![](./media/images/Alexa_Lab_6_6.png)
   16. Now you're ready to Click **"Build Model"** and **"Save"**
 ![](./media/images/Alexa_Lab_7.png)
-  17. If your interaction model builds successfully, click on **Configuration button** to move on to Configuration.
+  17. If your interaction model builds successfully (You'll see a successful build message added to the dialog), click on **Configuration button** to move on to Configuration.
 In our next step of this guide (Configure Alexa Backend), we will be linking a Lambda function in the AWS developer console.
 ![](./media/images/Alexa_Lab_8.png)
  **Troubleshooting** If you get an error from your interaction model, check through this list:
    - Did you copy & paste the provided code into the appropriate boxes?